 Many diseases are due to defective genes, leading to non-functional organs or biochemical processes.
 They are very often difficult to cure diseases.
 Infectious diseases can be solved by killing pathogens.
 Other problems can be solved through surgery or drugs.
 But when the point of failure is in every cell and requires the body to be changed at the DNA level, this is a lot harder.

-For a long time, it was believed that the only solution was gene editing at the early embryo stage, to solve the problem when there is only one cell or at most a few hundred stem cells.
-And even then, inserting a new, functional gene in defective cells was tricky and prone to failure, as the random entry of the new gene could damage other parts of the genome.
+For a long time, it was believed that the only solution was gene editing at the early embryo stage to solve the problem when there is only one cell or, at most, a few hundred stem cells.
+Even then, inserting a new, functional gene in defective cells was tricky and prone to failure, as the random entry of the new gene could damage other parts of the genome.

 This changed everything.
 Previous methods were too crude to be efficient or safe for most patients.
 CRISPR brings molecular biology to the next level, allowing precise and in-vivo gene editing to become repeatable and predictable.